ADULT DAY HABILITATION

 The program is designed to support the individual needs and interest of each person.
 This program will also utilize art, movement (Yoga, Dance, TiChi) and music exercises to address a habilitative need (i.e. communication, socialization, sensory) that is identified in the person’s ISP.

-Our “COACH” Program is also offered for some participants as a Blended Service with Day Habilitation.
+Our “COACH” Program is also offered for some as a Blended Service with Day Habilitation.
 People in this program are able to take part in all of the regular habilitative activities in addition to having a competitive job.
-Participants spend part of their day at the work site supported by a Job Coach, and the other part doing Day Habilitation activities.
+These people spend part of their day at the work site supported by a Job Coach, and the other part doing Day Habilitation activities.
 At the work site, the Coach remains with the person and supports them with any performance or social challenges that they may have.
-We have found that this program is a great opportunity for participants to gain employment experience while still having the supports that they may need.
+We have found that this program is a great opportunity for people to gain employment experience while still having the supports that they may need.